ankristov/react-starter-kit/README.md

 A modern, production-ready SaaS starter template for building full-stack React applications using React Router v7, Convex, Clerk, and Polar.sh.
 Ready for Vercel deployment with built-in AI chat capabilities.

+## Template-only features (not implemented in this build)

+The sections below (Features, Tech Stack, Getting Started prerequisites for Clerk/Convex/Polar/OpenAI, Vercel deployment, Architecture details for Auth/Subscriptions/AI Chat, and Environment Variables for those services) describe capabilities that come with the original template but are not wired up in this build.
+Treat them as a roadmap if you plan to enable authentication, subscriptions, backend, or AI chat later.

 ## Features

 - 🚀 **React Router v7** - Modern full-stack React framework with SSR